‘The Old Axolotl’: Man Without Body, Book without Paper

-Jacek Dukaj is widely considered Poland’s best sci-fi author, a continuator of the noble literary tradition of Stanisław Lem.
-However, his newest book The Old Axolotl (set to premiere in English on 24th March) comes out exclusively in electronic formats, which means it will be read only on smartphones, tablets, e-readers and computers.
-See The Old Axolotl home page
+Jacek Dukaj is widely considered Poland’s best sci-fi author, the inheritor of the noble literary tradition of Stanisław Lem.
+However, his 2015 book The Old Axolotl was released exclusively in electronic formats, which means it was read only on smartphones, tablets, e-readers and computers.
+(See the book’s homepage here.)

-The book will have no traditional paper release, instead it will feature digital elements that are supposed to engage the reader in an unprecedented way.
-With different layers of hypertext, illustrations and graphic elements which include logos and diagrams of robots that can be printed on 3D printers, The Old Axolotl may seem like an experiment in reading (and creating) the electronic literature of the future.
+The book had no traditional paper release, instead featuring digital elements that engage the reader in an unprecedented way.
+With different layers of hypertext, illustrations and graphic elements which include logos and diagrams of robots that can be printed on 3D printers, The Old Axolotl amounts to an experiment in reading (and creating) the electronic literature of the future.

-To tell more would be spoiling the fun which comes with reading (and learning what an axolotl has to do with the future of man).
-Suffice to say, the book offers a compelling cyber-punk vision of a future where man is no more, and bots engage in a life that is at times all too human, imitating the habits of men, waging wars, and feeling melancholy, which comes with asking questions, like 'What does it really mean to be human?’
+To tell more would be spoiling the fun which comes with reading (and learning what an axolotl has to do with the future of humanity).
+Suffice it to say, the book offers a compelling cyberpunk vision of a future where man is no more, and bots engage in a life that is at times all too human – imitating the habits of men, waging wars and even feeling melancholy, which comes with asking questions, like ‘what does it really mean to be human?’

-These philosophical questions about the future of man and technology, are of course part of Dukaj’s signature style for which he is known in Poland, but in The Old Axolotl he also (for the first time maybe) tackles the issue of what it means to read literature in the future.
+These philosophical questions about the future of man and technology are of course part of Dukaj’s signature style, for which he is known in Poland.
+But in The Old Axolotl he also – and possibly for the first time – tackles the issue of what it means to read literature in the future.
 And gives a taste of it.

 The future of literature

-Far from being only a practician of sci-fi, Dukaj is also a theoretician of the literature to come – and his book can be seen also as an attempt at redefining what the future of literature, that is, books read on electronic devices, will be.
-The writer formulated some of this thoughts on the future of literature in a recent article, properly entitled 'Bibliomachia' in the magazine Książki.
+Far from being only a practitioner of sci-fi, Dukaj is also a theorist of literature to come.
+His book can be seen also as an attempt at redefining what the future of literature – that is, books read on electronic devices – will be.
+The writer formulated some of this thoughts on the future of literature in a recent article, properly entitled 'Bibliomachia' in the magazine Książki (Books).

 Everyone has already seen the icy landscapes of the Arctic, the deserts of Africa, Manhattan and Hawaii, the palaces and dungeons, the Middle Ages and antiquity, the orbital panoramas of the Earth and the depths of the cosmos, the inside of the brain and the atom – why would you describe them again?

-But it’s not only literary description that is gradually disappearing from the electronic literature of the future.
+But it’s not just literary description that is gradually disappearing from the electronic literature of the future.
 Now, with the new possibilities of contexuality, the digital book rids itself also of everything that is ‘Googleable’.
 This means that reading on a device with easy access to the Internet, one is at all times encouraged to check words, follow hyperlinks, etc. This is not only about looking up words in dictionaries and encyclopaedias.